g200kg/webaudio-controls/docs/example.md

 ## WebAudio-Switches

-These are default webaudio-switch.
-If no switch-image is specified, simple built-in image resource is used.
+These are default `webaudio-switch`.
+If no switch image is specified, simple built-in image resource is used.
-default switch type is "toggle".
+Default switch type is "toggle".

 <webaudio-switch id="sw1"></webaudio-switch>